Songs of the Earth

 Songs of the Earth book cover thumbnail

-Novice Knight Gair can hear music no one else can, beautiful, terrible music: music with power.
-In the Holy City, that can mean only one thing: death by fire – until an unlikely intervention gives him a chance to flee the city and escape the flames.
+For a thousand years, the Church Knights have obeyed that commandment.
+There are no exceptions, not even for one of their own, so when novice Knight Gair can hear music no one else can–music with power–he faces death by fire – until an unlikely intervention gives him a chance to escape the flames.

 With the Church Knights and their witchfinder hot on his heels, Gair hasn’t time to learn how to use the power growing inside him, but if he doesn’t master it, that power will tear him apart.
 His only hope is the secretive Guardians of the Veil, though centuries of persecution have almost destroyed their Order, and the few Guardians left have troubles of their own.